Kontakaiika: Castle

 As we saw earlier in the historical period, from 1475 to 1573 AD. the pirates carried out repeated robberies on the island.
 As a result, the island was almost deserted.The few remaining inhabitants had no hope of surviving living in lowland areas, visible to pirates.
 Thus was found the solution of the habitation of steep areas, invisible from the sea side.
-These places became known as Castles or Little Castles.Castles were created and inhabited mainly on the northern side of the island, such as those near today's Avlakia, near Vourliotes and near our village.
+These places became known as Castles or Little Castles.Castles were created and inhabited mainly on the northern side of the island, such as those near today's Avlakia, near Vourliotes and near the village.

 The main features of a Castle were about common to most of them.
 So we are always talking about steep, inaccessible places, with only one road leading there.
 Around them were built walls to protect the inhabitants, while in the main area there were reservoirs for rainwater, the huts of the inhabitants and a church.

 Near the Castle there had to be arable land so that the inhabitants could produce mainly vegetables for their basic nutritional needs.